Magotchi/lpid-core-documents/LPID core documents.md

 At such time that the Judicial Committee becomes established according to the requirements of this Constitution, it shall function as follows:

+The Judicial Committee shall not take up any question on their own initiative, but shall consider only those matters brought to their attention at the written request of 5 members of the Party, and only those matters that fall under their jurisdiction as defined in the following sub-sections:

 1. Take disciplinary actions against any other party member in accordance with Robert's Rules of Order Newly Revised, except as otherwise provided herein by the Party Constitution and by-laws.

 2. Challenges of adopted Party planks believed by a delegate to be in conflict with the Statement of Principles shall be referred in writing, during the Regular Convention, to the Judicial Committee by the delegate requesting action for consideration.
 The challenge shall specify in what manner the plank is believed to be in conflict, The Judicial committee shall consider the challenge, decide whether the plank in question conforms to the Statement of Principles, and make a report stating the justification of their decision to the floor of the convention.
 If the plank is found to be in conflict by the Judicial Committee, it shall be declared null and void, but can be reinstated in the platform by a three-fourths vote of the Regular Convention delegates.

+2. Suspension of an officer.

+3. A decision of the Executive Board, except that no payment made to a third party shall be recalled once an agreement has been reached with the third party.

+4. Conflict between an Party plank and the Statement of Principles.

+5. A Judicial Committee decision can be overturned by a three-fourths vote of delegates to a Regular or Special Convention.

 ### SECTION 9